RISOGRAPH PRINT GUIDE

 You should not expect 100% alignment with Risograph!

 Overlaying inks to make new shades means you can use less stencils for your prints, reducing the cost and chance of mis-registration and printer marks.
 A helpful way to check the results of overlaying colours is to set your layers to ‘multiply’ in Adobe; this will give you a rough idea of how your design will look.
 We also offer free of charge digital proofs prior to printing.
 Setting your artwork layers to lower opacities is great for mixing inks and is recommended for large areas of colour, to avoid inky paper and printer jams.
-Our printed colour chart shows our inks at 25% / 50% / 75% / 100% as a guide.
-You can also set gradients within artwork to achieve a faded effect - gradients should start from 20-30% opacity at the lighter end, as if you start from 0% the printer cannot read this properly.
+You can also set gradients within artwork to achieve a faded effect - gradients should start from 20-30% opacity at the lighter end, fading into 90-100% at the darker end.

 FILE SET UP

-● We accept flattened, 300dpi greyscale PDF files
+● We need flattened, 300dpi greyscale PDF files to print from

-● 297 x 420mm (A3) size with no extra bleed or margins - we have Photoshop & Illustrator templates available here
+● Files should be 297 x 420mm (A3) size with no extra bleed or margins - we have Photoshop & Illustrator templates available here

-● Separate file for each colour layer, labelled with your name, project name and ink colour
+● Provide a separate file for each colour layer, labelled with your name, project name and ink colour

-● Flattened / outlined text at 6pt or larger - vector is best for crisp results
+● Text should be flattened or outlined and set to 6pt or larger - vector is best for crisp results

 ● Leave a 10mm blank border as the Risograph cannot print full bleed